Federal Perkins Loan

 Students must file the Free Application for Federal Student Aid (FAFSA) to be eligible for federal loans.

-Funding available to lend to students is limited to a set amount of money provided by the federal government, a share contributed by the college and the repayment of Perkins Loan funds by prior borrowers.
-Average award is $1,200 per year.
+Funding available to lend to students is limited to a set amount of money provided by the federal government, a share contributed by the College, and the repayment of Perkins Loan funds by prior borrowers.
+Average award is $1,000 per year.
 Funds are limited and subject to availability.
 Funds may not be available for renewal in subsequent years due to congressional action.

 Perkins Sample Repayment - 10 Year Term